 Spain’s economy was fuelled by property during the boom decade from 1997 to 2007, when it grew by 3.8% each year.
 The building frenzy spread to all parts of Spain and ignited a crazy optimism, supported by cheap mortgage credit and by an unbelievable surge in residential construction.
 At the height of the housing boom in 2007, housing investment was no less than 7.5% of Spain’s GDP, significantly above the OECD average.
 The construction industry became a key employer of low-skilled workers.
 The increase in construction activity helped pull unemployment down from 24% in 1994, to 8.3% in 2007.
-Then the economy plunged into recession in late 2008.
-The country hasn’t seen significant growth since then.
+Then the economy plunged into recession in late 2008 and had been down for several years since then.

 With the situation reversed, Spanish unemployment now stands at 22.5% in June 2015, down from 24.5% from the previous year but still among the highest in the OECD and more than twice the euro area average of 11.1%.
 There were about 4.23 million unemployed persons in Spain in June 2015.
 The country’s overall unemployment rate is expected to fall further to 21.1% at the end of 2015, according to government estimates.